sososkxksodkd/Amogus/README.md

         local targetFlat = Vector3.new(targetPos.X, 0, targetPos.Z)
         local distToTarget = (targetFlat - currentFlat).Magnitude

-        -- WICHTIG: Strikter Abbruch-Check
-        if distToTarget < 3 then
+        if distToTarget < 3 then break end

-            break
-        end
+        -- Robo Target Island Search Only
         if islandPos and not foundRobo then
             local islandFlat = Vector3.new(islandPos.X, 0, islandPos.Z)
             if (currentFlat - islandFlat).Magnitude < 1500 and tick() - nextRoboCheck > 1 then